KDE/neochat/README.md

 # Neochat

 Neochat is a client for Matrix, the decentralized communication protocol for instant messaging.
-It is a fork of Spectral, using KDE frameworks (Kirigami and KI18n).
+It is a fork of Spectral, using KDE frameworks.

 ## Contact